nzewi/social-proof-section/README.md

 ### What I learned

-I learned how to position grid items in different grid cells.
-I recapped the translate property.
+I learnt alot about CSS Grid.

 ### Continued development

-I want to continue working on my Flexbox and CSS Grid
+I want to work on my CSS Grid skills especially with building layouts.

 ## Author